Lolita (1962 film): Reception

 Variety had a mixed assessment, calling the film "occasionally amusing but shapeless", and likening it to "a bee from which the stinger has been removed.
 It still buzzes with a sort of promising irreverence, but it lacks the power to shock and eventually makes very little point either as comedy or satire."
 Harrison's Reports was negative, writing, "You don't have to be an emulating, prissyish uncle from Dubuque to say that the film leaves you with a feeling that is repulsively disgusting in much of its telling," adding that "even if the exhibitor makes a dollar on the booking, he may feel a sense of shame as he plods his weary way down to the bank."
 Stanley Kauffmann of The New Republic called Lolita "tantalizingly unsatisfactory".

+Film critic Pauline Kael acknowledged that the film was not consistently good, but what made it worth watching was how delightful it was.
+A new take on a comedic chase.

-The film has been re-appraised by critics over time, and currently has a score of 91% on review aggregator website Rotten Tomatoes based on 43 reviews and with an average rating of 7.81/10.
+The film has been re-appraised by critics over time, and currently has a score of 89% on review aggregator website Rotten Tomatoes based on 46 reviews and with an average rating of 7.9/10.
 The critical consensus reads: "Kubrick's Lolita adapts its seemingly unadaptable source material with a sly comedic touch and a sterling performance by James Mason that transforms the controversial novel into something refreshingly new without sacrificing its essential edge."
-Metacritic gives the film a score of 79 out of 100, based on reviews by 14 critics, indicating "generally favorable reviews".
-Filmmaker David Lynch has said that Lolita is his favourite Kubrick film.
+Metacritic gives the film a score of 79 out of 100, based on reviews by 14 critics, indicating "generally favorable" reviews.
+Filmmaker David Lynch has said that Lolita is his favorite Kubrick film.

+Sofia Coppola has also cited Lolita as one of her favorite films, as has Paul Thomas Anderson.

 The film was a commercial success.
 Produced on a budget of around $2 million, Lolita grossed $9,250,000 domestically.
-During its initial run, the movie earned an estimated $4.5 million in North American rentals.
+During its initial run, the film earned an estimated $4.5 million in North American rentals.

 Years after the film's release it has been re-released on VHS, Laserdisc, DVD, and Blu-ray.
-It earned $3.7 million in rentals in the US on VHS.

 Awards and honors

+Controversy

+A 2020 article by journalist Sarah Weinman alleges that Harris, the producer of the film, had sex with Lyon during the shooting of the film when she was 14 years old.
+Although Lyon had remained silent regarding the rumors for many years, when asked for a statement on the planned remake of the film in 1996, she had stated:

+"My destruction as a person dates from that film.
+Lolita exposed me to temptations no girl of that age should undergo.
+I defy any pretty girl who is rocketed to stardom at 14 in a sex nymphet role to stay on a level path thereafter."